 But, how exactly can you achieve this?

 The psychological effect of seeing a ticking countdown clock is a very powerful incentive for shoppers to take action and make a purchase.

 Fear of Missing Out

-Re-engage Shoppers that Abandon Carts
+Re-engaging Shoppers that Abandon Carts

-3. Increase Average Order Value
+10. Increase Average Order Value

 It’s great to have people making purchases at your online store, but you know what’s even better?